Content

 That’s a little harder to do, however, than to fire off fake clicks.

-Whether it’s action, acquisition, or sale, however, the point is that advertisers only pay if something happens.
+Whether it’s an action, acquisition, event, or sale, however, the point is that advertisers only pay if something happens.
 That’s why CPA is a relatively low-risk way to buy media because the advertiser only pays when a user takes definable steps, or when you recognize revenue.
-(Of course, there are ways for this to be gamed by fraudsters as well.)

-Many media companies won’t sell media this way because they assume all the risk in the ad buy.
+Some media companies won’t sell media this way because they assume all the risk in the ad buy.
 If no one buys, they make no money.
 High-quality publishers with valuable inventory are more likely to want guaranteed revenue.
 But some can be enticed into CPA contracts if the value is high enough … and if they trust their inventory sufficiently.

 CPI: cost per install